zarusz/SlimMessageBus/docs/provider_kafka_notes.md

 ### Deploying

 The `librdkafka` distribution for Windows requires [Visual C++ Redistributable for 2013](https://www.microsoft.com/en-US/download/details.aspx?id=40784) installed on the server.
 More information can be found [here](https://www.microsoft.com/en-US/download/details.aspx?id=40784).

+### Selecting message partition for topic producer

+In typical scenarios your topic is broken into multiple partitions.
+The question is how does SMB Kafka choose the partition to assign the message?

+At the momemnt SMB Kafka does not pass the [partition key](https://kafka.apache.org/documentation/#intro_producers) to the underlying Kafka client.
+As a result the partition is chosen on a round-robin fashion.

+In the near future ability to select the desired partition for a message will be added to SMB Kafka.
+It will most likely be in a form of method delegate passed during SMB configuration (MessageBusBuilder).